apache/solr-docker/README.md

 # History

 This project was started in 2015 by [Martijn Koster](https://github.com/makuk66).
-In 2019 maintainership and copyright was transferred to the Apache Lucene/Solr project.
+In 2019 maintainership and copyright was transferred to the Apache Solr project.
 Many thanks to Martijn for all your contributions over the years!